 Presentation can vary dependant on the degree of air emboli where patients with small amount of air can be asymptomatic.
 Commonly reported clinical manifestations include sudden dyspnoea, chest pain, hypotensi...

-Pulmonary hypertension is defined as a resting mean pulmonary arterial pressure of 25 mmHg or greater at right heart catheterisation, which is a haemodynamic feature that is shared by all types of pulmonary hypertension in the Dana Point classification system.
-A resting mean pulmonary arterial p...
+Pulmonary hypertension is defined as a resting mean pulmonary arterial pressure of 25 mmHg or greater at right heart catheterisation, which is a haemodynamic feature that is shared by all types of pulmonary hypertension.
+A resting mean pulmonary arterial pressure of 20 mmHg or less is considered...

 There are numerous causes of pulmonary hypertension, and thus not surprisingly there have been many classification systems.